top of page

 The formal education was earned at Stanford University with a bachelor's degree from an inter disciplinary program between Geology and Civil Engineering.
 The interest in photography was implanted by a mentor for whom I worked at the U.S. Geological Survey.
 The interest lasted only through graduation.
 Even though I was one of the coolest around with access to an expensive camera, the pleasures of working with the funky chemicals wasn't all that alluring.
 Photography came back into my life years later when another passion was dashed by health issues.

 The initial half of professional life was consumed by a 25-year career in geotechnical engineering which included assignments in all states, except Alaska.
 The United States has been seen many times over from work and fifteen cross-country drives.
-While traveling for pleasure has always been a joy on my dime, the responsibility of doing it as a means to earn a living gets old very fast.
+While traveling for pleasure has always been a joy on my dime, the responsibility of doing it as a means to earn a living became old very fast.

 An interest in learning to swim was given to a late bloomer that became a 25-year non-championship career as a Masters swimmer.
 Hunting places to swim developed into the foundation for a US Masters swimming directory of public and university venues in this country and public pools abroad.
 The gift of learning to program in the now ancient C+ language to develop swim meet management software was a bonus.
 Only one suite was sold and the support level required was enough to know that my future was elsewhere.